All-Weather and Indoor Activities in Akaroa – Perfect for a Rainy Day!

 5. Swim with the World’s Smallest Dolphins

-As long as the sea conditions aren’t too rough, which they tend not to be in the sheltered waters of the Akaroa Harbour, then there’s no reason not to enjoy a dolphin-swimming cruise in the rain.
-Swim with the world’s smallest species of dolphin, Hector’s dolphins, on one of the fantastic dolphin-swimming tours in Akaroa.
-You have several options to choose from, including Black Cat Cruises (check them out of Viator and Tripadvisor), EcoSEAker and Onuku Farm Hostel.
-All provide wetsuits and snorkel gear, as well as instruction on how to interact with the dolphins in a safe and ethical way.
+As long as the sea conditions aren’t too rough, which they tend not to be in the sheltered waters of the Akaroa Harbour, then there’s no reason not to enjoy a dolphin swimming cruise in the rain.
+Swim with the world’s smallest species of dolphin, Hector’s dolphins, on one of the fantastic dolphin swimming tours in Akaroa.
+You have several options to choose from, including Black Cat Cruises (check them out of Viator, Tripadvisor or Klook), EcoSEAker and Onuku Farm Hostel.
+All provide wetsuits and snorkel gear, as well as instructions on how to interact with the dolphins in a safe and ethical way.

 Location: Black Cat Cruises – Departs from the Main Wharf, Beach Road.
 EcoSEAker – Departs from Daly’s Wharf, end of Rue Balguerie.
 Onuku Farm Hostel – 89 Hamiltons Road, Onuku, approximately 6km (4 miles) from Akaroa town centre.